Spec MX-5 Challenge Racing 2021

 What is the racing schedule for the series?

-The regular season is expected to start in April and culminate in the Spec MX-5 National Championship in October or November.
+The regular season is expected to start in February and culminate in the Spec MX-5 National Championship in November.
 The exact schedule awaits event scheduling by Spec MX-5 partners SCCA and NASA.

 SPEC MX-5 CHALLENGE CHAMPIONSHIP